IKSG/nsf-file-server/README.md

 The spawned SSH server uses the current server's Domino directories for authentication.
 It supports two methods:

-- Password authentication using the "HTTPPassword" item in the user's person document
 - RSA public key authentication using a public key stored in the "sshPublicKey" item in the user's person document.
 This should be a text item containing the same contents as a "id_rsa.pub" file from OpenSSH, and it can be multi-value via line breaks
+- Password authentication using the same mechanism as HTTP password auth.
+This method is off by default

 ## Building